aeon-technology/docs/content/HowTo/Install.md

 On Linux, depending on system configuration, you may start DFF8.sh by clicking on it, or run DFF8.sh from command line.

 Unless the license file has been installed, an information message will appear when you first start DFF.
 Close the error message, the "License Manager" dialog will appear for configuring a license.
-Please see [License](./licensing.md) to continue.
+Follow  [License](./License.md) to continue.

 *If DFF is installed in a folder that needs administrator privilege, the first time to start DFF using **Run as Administrator** option so that you can configure the license.*